iwelch82/sphinx-me/README.rst

 .. note::

-    Your README file should be in a `reStructuredText`_ compatible format.
+    As of version 0.4 your README file can now be written in `reStructuredText`_  and `Markdown`_ format.

 Installation
 ============